Kamen Rider: Climax: Decade Mode

 In Decade Mode, the player follows Tsukasa Kadoya's journey through nine Heisei Kamen Rider worlds as Kamen Rider Decade, fighting the other Riders and attempting to prevent the destruction of the worlds.
 Decade Mode differs from standard gameplay in that Decade's Form Change and Special Attacks are customizable with KamenRide Cards and Final FormRide Cards earned as the player progresses.
 The missions in the mode are divided by three levels, with the easiest missions can be played in Level 1 while the hardest can be found in Level 3.
 Level 2 and 3 can be unlocked as the player progress in Level 1.

 Updated Versions

 Climax Heroes W

-Kamen Rider: Climax Heroes W (仮面ライダー クライマックスヒーローズ, Kamen Raidā Kuraimakkusu Hīrōzu Daburu), was announced in the October 8, 2009 issue of Weekly Famitsu for a December 3, 2009 release on the PSP and the Wii.
+Kamen Rider: Climax Heroes W (仮面ライダー クライマックスヒーローズ, Kamen Raidā Kuraimakkusu Hīrōzu Daburu), was announced in the October 8, 2009 issue of Weekly Famitsu for a December 3, 2009 release on the Wii.
 It features Kamen Rider Double from Kamen Rider W as a playable character.
-Although the meaning of the letter "W" in the title is not given, it refers both to the new series W and the Wii platform for the game.
-In addition to all of the playable characters from the first game, more playable characters were introduced.
+In addition to all of the playable characters from the first game, more playable characters were introduced, such as Double, Kaixa, and PunchHopper.